 History lesson complete, return to Trail Camp Beach Trail, which then enters a field occupied by the Andrew Molera State Park Trail Camp.
 The wide trail heads straight through this 24-site walk-in campground and comes to one final junction, which is marked with a sign with arrows to Highway One and to the parking lot.
 Bear right toward the parking lot.
 Hike the final quarter mile, which crosses a bit of undulating terrain on the bank of the Big Sur River to return to the north end of the parking lot.

 The Ridge Trail – Panorama Trail – Bluff Trail Loop in Andrew Molera State Park has to be one of the most epic coastal hikes in Big Sur.
 Dogs are not permitted on these trails.
 Bikes seem to be allowed on wider trails like Creamery Meadow Trail and Ridge Trail, but not on the park’s single-track trails.
 Wear long pants and check yourself for ticks when you finish this hike.
 Poison oak is common along the trail, so walk carefully.
 In the late spring, wild strawberries are also pretty common along the trail and amazingly delicious.
-There is a $10 day use fee to enter Andrew Molera State and leave a vehicle at the trailhead (as of May, 2014).
+A $10 day use fee is charged to enter Andrew Molera State Park and leave a vehicle at the trailhead (as of 2017).
 No permit is required to hike the loop, so get out and enjoy!

 The basic directions for the Ridge Trail – Panorama Trail – Bluff Trail Loop are: